 After a short drive from Illukkumbura to the Narangamuwa Temple at Ranamuregama, it was time to pull out the trekking poles and start our walk.
 The trip notes describe the walk this way:

 We pass rice paddies and coconut groves and enter a heavily forested area.
 The trail climbs gently for an hour and then levels out and undulates though this wonderful forest.
 The only sounds we can hear is the birdsong all around us.
 We emerge from the forest at Meemure village and looking back we get great views of the pointed peak of Lakegala.

 (See here for the Exodus itinerary – this was Day Four.)

-And here is a Google Earth view of the 12-kilomter walk – or, at least, my best guess as to the path we took to get to Meemure.
+And here is a Google Earth view of the 12-kilometer walk – or, at least, my best guess as to the path we took to get to Meemure.

 After a very flat beginning, the path, parts of which had concrete or stone steps, would take a decided uphill slant.
-The series of photos below captures some of the beautiful lush cloud forest terrain we scrambled through.
+The photos below capture some of the beautiful lush cloud forest terrain we scrambled through.

 Our great little hike for the day was almost done.
 Just beyond the fields was the village of Meemure (also written Mimure), a small fairly isolated community of 400 or so.
 Only a rough dirt track connects it to the road some ten kilometers to the south.

 After our lunch in front of the tea shop in Meemure, a couple of local jeeps took us to Corbett’s Gap (also spelled Corbet’s and Corbert’s) for some great views of the main peaks of the Knuckles Range.